“There is only one true battle. The battle between good and evil.”

 8. At no time may two player pieces occupy the same space other than to kill an opponent.

-9. The castle is a one space connection of the two entrances off the battle board.
+9. The Keep is a one space connection of the two castle entrances.
 It can be used by its owner or allies as a shortcut between the entrances or as an area of refuge.
-Only one player piece can be in the castle at any one time.
-If a player’s piece is in the castle when an opponent’s piece enters that castle the player piece is killed.
+Only one character piece can be in the castles keep at any one time.
+If a character piece is in the keep when an opponent’s piece enters that castle the player piece is killed.
 This is the only time an exact roll is not needed for a ground attack.
-The capturing player receives 3 points, 2 for entering and 1 for killing the opponent.
 An archer may not shoot into an opponent’s castle.

 Game Play